 Typically the festival starts at noon and runs until around 8 pm.
 Things begin slowly though and don’t likely start to pick up until around 3 or 4 pm.
 The headliner band usually plays beginning at around 6 pm.

 Advice and Suggestions

 Below are some tips to help you make the most out of your experience at the Vancouver Turkic Festival.

 TIP #1: Don’t expect large crowds or non-stop entertainment.
 There is live music, but there are breaks between acts.
 If you arrive and find the stage empty and things pretty quiet, hang around for a bit or come back in 15 minutes or half an hour and there will likely be a new performance by the time you get back.

 TIP #2: Unless you are Turkish, the Vancouver Turkic Festival isn’t something you would travel across the Lower Mainland especially to see.
 If the weather is nice, however, North Vancouver’s Lower Lonsdale neighbourhood is worth traveling to.
 The festival, therefore, is a nice bonus to an already popular place!

-TIP #3: While in the area go for a stroll along the pier, visit the Polygon Gallery next door and explore the Lonsdale Quay Market.
+TIP #3: While in the area go for a stroll along Shipbuilders’ Pier, visit the Polygon Gallery next door and explore the Lonsdale Quay Market.
 If hungry or thirsty, then check out any one of a number of nearby restaurants.
 For a list of good places, click North Vancouver Restaurants.

-For more information about the event visit the Vancouver Turkic Festival website.
+For more information about the event visit the Vancouver Turkic Festival Facebook page.

 For ideas on other things to do, check out any of the following: